Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

 ```

 The analogical API changes are proposed in the following classes:
-- `kotlin.collections.ArrayList`
 - `kotlin.collections.MutableList`
 - `kotlin.collections.Set`
-- `kotlin.collections.HashSet`
-- `kotlin.collections.LinkedHashSet`
 - `kotlin.collections.MutableSet`
 - `kotlin.sequences.Sequence`
 - `kotlin.Array`, `kotlin.IntArray`, `kotlin.LongArray`, `kotlin.ShortArray`, `kotlin.UIntArray` etc.

+Until companion blocks are stabilized and these members are added to stdlib, collection literals can still work through the corresponding factory functions.

 Please note that on JVM, `kotlin.collections.List` is a mapped type.
 Which means that we cannot change the runtime `java.util.List`.
-It's suggested to do mapped `companion object` in the way similar to `Int.Companion` (which maps to `kotlin.jvm.internal.IntCompanionObject`).
+It's suggested to implement the mapped companion block in the way similar to `Int.Companion` (which maps to `kotlin.jvm.internal.IntCompanionObject`).

 ### Semantic differences between Kotlin and Java factory methods